WebPraktikos/tailwindcss-rich-docs/README.md

 **Still at an early stage of development and not ready for use.**

-This is a Tailwind CSS plugin that adds styles to the row HTML code inteded for documentation type of content.
+This is a Tailwind CSS plugin that adds styles to the row HTML code intended for documentation type of content.

 [Demo](https://universal-resume.netlify.com/)